swiftcashproject/webwallet/README.md

 # Change Addresses
 By default, all changes are sent back to the sender's address.
 To specify a custom change address, click on the vial icon.
 You need to specify a custom change address everytime you login or switch between different coins, to override the default behavior.

+# Lottery and HODLx
+To enter into SwiftCash DeLotts(Decentralized Lotteries), you can burn your coins using the web wallet by sending them to Lottery.
+To lock your coins for in the SwiftCash blockchain for HODL deposits and rewards, you can send your coins to HODLx where x can be an integer between 1 and 12 representing x-month.
+Best rate is given to HODL12 deposits and is shown above the wallet next to the current jackpot.

 # Notes
 * To copy your address, click on the copy icon next to your address.
 * To refresh your balance, click on the bolt icon next to your balance.